 Park put that whole period of time in proper perspective.

 "Between 1968-80, over those 13 seasons Michigan only lost five games in the Big Ten to teams other than Ohio State," he said.
 "Ohio State only lost five games to schools other than Michigan in the Big Ten.

 "In that same period, they were 6-6-1 against each other.
 Think about that -- each team lost more to each other than they did to the rest of the Big Ten combined.
 Those two teams were so evenly matched -- and they were so much better than the rest of the league."

 Bruce came on the scene and led OSU to an unbeaten regular season in his first year on the job in 1979.
 That feat was capped by an 18-15 win in Ann Arbor.
 That win has come to be known far and wide as the "Buckeye Block Party" as Jim Laughlin blocked a UM punt and Todd Bell returned it for the winning score.

 Quarterback Art Schlichter was carried off the field in Ann Arbor two years later after engineering a 14-9 win over the Wolverines.
 Schlichter scored two touchdowns, including the 6-yard game winner behind a key block by fullback Vaughn Broadnax with 2:50 left.
-The loss knocked OSU out of the Rose Bowl.
+The Buckeyes tied with Iowa for the Big Ten title at 6-2.
+Previous losses to Wisconsin and Minnesota knocked OSU out of the Rose Bowl that year.